Machuca: Plot

 As the political unrest in Chile escalates, the boys' friendship is put to the test.
 Pedro's alcoholic father ridicules him, telling him that while his supposed friend will grow up to be wealthy, he will be stuck in the lower class, likely cleaning toilets for the rich.
 The affluent parents of the students at St. Patrick's school have differing views on Father McEnroe's project.
 While some support the new policies, including Gonzalo's father, many others, including Gonzalo's mother, believe that for the good of the country, social classes should not be mixed.

 The school's vegetable garden, which the students take care of, turns out to be a failure, jeopardizing the funding for Father McEnroe's project.
-During an anti-Communist protest, Gonzalo's mother takes Silvana's merchandise when the latter is being threatened by other protesters.
-Silvana retaliates by spitting on Gonzalo's mother's car windshield and calling her a whore.
+During an anti-Communist protest, Gonzalo's sister's boyfriend takes Silvana's merchandise when the latter is being threatened by other protesters.
+Silvana retaliates by spitting on the windshield of the car Gonzalo's mother is riding in and calling her a whore.
 This increases tension between Gonzalo and Pedro, leading to a fight and the end of their friendship.

 Following the coup, Father McEnroe is removed from the school by the military and is not even allowed to perform mass at the chapel.
 When he attends the first mass performed by a new priest, he receives communion but does not swallow the sacramental bread to preserve it from desecration and declares the place profane.
-Pedro leads the other students in honoring the priest, resulting in his expulsion from the school.
+Pedro leads the other students in honoring the priest as he leaves, resulting in his expulsion from the school.

 Gonzalo visits the shantytown where Pedro and Silvana live, but upon arrival, he witnesses soldiers raiding the area and a tragic incident unfolds, resulting in Silvana being shot and killed.
-Gonzalo finds himself dragged into the chaos and struggles to convince the soldiers that he does not belong there until he shows them his nice clothing and fair complexion.
+Gonzalo finds himself dragged into the chaos and struggles to convince a soldier that he does not belong there until he shows them his nice clothing and fair complexion.
 Eventually, the soldier lets him go, warning him never to return.

 Heartbroken over the events he witnessed and the loss of his friend, Gonzalo returns to his family's new home.
 Their wealth has increased thanks to his mother's lover and the new government's redistribution of wealth.
-However, Gonzalo is left devastated, recalling the last time he saw Pedro staring at the ruins of their homes.
+However, Gonzalo is left devastated, recalling the last time he saw Pedro while staring at the ruins of the shantytown.